Bob Onder: Immigration reform

-In 2008, Onder authored and sponsored HB 1549, a piece of legislation targeting undocumented persons.
-The bill forbade the creation of sanctuary cities in Missouri, allowed for cancellation of state contracts for contractors if they hired undocumented persons, and required public agencies to verify the legal status of immigrants before providing social service benefits.
+In 2008, Onder authored and sponsored HB 1549.
+The bill forbids the creation of sanctuary cities in Missouri, allows for cancellation of state contracts for contractors who hire people illegally present in the United States, and requires public agencies to verify the legal status of immigrants before providing social service benefits.
 Additionally the bill criminalized the transportation of immigrants for exploitative purposes.
 The bill passed the State House and Senate with strong support and was signed into law by Matt Blunt.

 Abortion

-Onder also sponsored legislation that would have strengthened Missouri's informed consent before abortion statute, including requiring abortion clinics to allow pregnant people the opportunity to view an ultrasound of the fetus.
+Onder also sponsored legislation that would have strengthened Missouri's informed consent before abortion statute, including requiring abortion clinics to allow pregnant women the opportunity to view an ultrasound of the fetus.
 The bill also would have criminalized coercing a woman to have an abortion through abuse, violence or threats.
 The bill passed the State House by a vote of 112-33 but died after a filibuster in the State Senate.

-State Senate career
+Missouri Senate

 Leadership

 In his first year in the Senate, Onder was elected to Senate leadership as Assistant Majority Floor Leader.
 In 2017 he became the Chairman of the General Laws Committee.
 Additionally, he serves as Vice-Chairman of the Committee on Judiciary and Civil and Criminal Jurisprudence.
 In 2016, Onder attended the 2016 Republican National Convention after his selection as a Trump delegate as part of the Missouri delegation.